Coupled-cluster calculations of neutrinoless double-beta decay in $^{48}$Ca: Supplemental Material: Coupled-Cluster Calculations of Neutrinoless Double- Decay in Ca

-We perform an additional benchmark for the ficticious $2\nu\beta\beta$ decay of $^{14}$C$\to^{14}$O by comparing our results to the no-core shell model in a full model space using the 1.8/2.0 (EM) interaction.
+We perform an additional benchmark for the fictitious $2\nu\beta\beta$ decay of $^{14}$C$\to^{14}$O by comparing our results to the no-core shell model in a full model space using the 1.8/2.0 (EM) interaction.
 Both methods use the Lanczos continued fraction method and are converged with respect to $N_{\rm max}$.
 Given the relatively small size of the calculations, the CCSDT-1 results include all $3p$--$3h$ configurations.
 Additionally, the coupled cluster results are computed in a spherical $^{14}$C natural orbital basis.
-These results, shown in Figure~\ref{2vbb-48ca-supp}, once again bolster the validity of the Lanczos method applied within coupled cluster theory, and shows the importance of including $3p$--$3h$ configurations in these calculations.
+These results, shown in Figure~\ref{C14-benchmark-2vbb}, once again bolster the validity of the Lanczos method applied within coupled cluster theory, and shows the importance of including $3p$--$3h$ configurations in these calculations.

-The shapes of the curves in Figure~\ref{C14-benchmark-2vbb} capture the spectra of $1^{+}$ states relative to the $1^{+}$ ground state in $^{14}$N. The absolute position of these curves is with respect to the $Q_{\beta\beta}$-value is determined by the difference in ground state energies between the initial and intermediate nucleus.
-This value corresponds to the first pole in the Green's function $1/(z+\overline{H}_N)$ and is marked by the first singularity on the curve.
-To properly compare NMEs taken from different curves we shift each singularity to the experimental value, which is show in Figure~\ref{C14-benchmark-2vbb2}.
+The shapes of the curves in Figure~\ref{C14-benchmark-2vbb} capture the spectra of $1^{+}$ states relative to the $1^{+}$ ground state in $^{14}$N. The absolute position of these curves is determined by the difference in ground state energies between the initial and intermediate nucleus, which corresponds to the first pole in the Green's function $1/(z+\overline{H}_N)$ and is marked by the first singularity on the curve.
+To properly compare NMEs taken from different curves we shift each singularity to the experimental value, which is shown in Figure~\ref{C14-benchmark-2vbb2}.